jh1993/Bugfixes/README.txt

 - Crystal Power now properly states that it works with all frozen units, not just enemies.
 - A soul-jarred unit is no longer considered dead right before it's restored to 1 HP.
 - For consistency, basic ranged attacks of non-player units no longer have tags equal to their damage types.
 No other basic non-player attacks have tags.
+- Dragon Roar can no longer reduce a dragon's breath cooldown below 2, and no longer makes the cooldown abnormally long when unapplied.
+- All modifications done to a unit (resists, damage, etc.) from buffs now persist until all current on-death effects have resolved before being removed.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.